MysticIsSus/MysticIsSus/README.md

 ### Hi there 👋

+I see you have stumbled about my profile, i have your IP now.
+So keep reading, I code JS, HTML and CSS.
+I ask for spoonfeed at times but we don't talk about that.
+Now that you have finished reading

 <!--
 **MysticIsSus/MysticIsSus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.